National Pension System- A Retirement Planning Tool

 PRAN (Permanent Retirement Account No)-

 The PRAN or Permanent Retirement Account Number is a unique 12 digit number that identifies those individuals who have registered themselves under the National Pension Scheme (NPS).
-After allocation of PRAN, the NPS subscribers have an option of receiving a physical copy of their PRAN on a PRAN card.
-Since the PRAN card serves as the unique identifier for an NPS subscriber, a PRAN once allocated cannot be changed for the subscriber throughout his/her life.
+After allocation of PRAN, the NPS subscribers have an option of receiving a physical copy of their PRAN on PRAN card.
+Since the PRAN card serves as the unique identifier for an NPS subscriber, PRAN once allocated cannot be changed for the subscriber throughout his/her life.

 Comments